Bose-Hubbard simulator with long-range hopping: Abstract

 \section{Abstract}

-\textbf{\fd{Enriching condensed-matter systems with quantum optical phenomena currently drives intense research efforts \cite{douglas2015,chang2018}, particularly to introduce collective quantum correlations \cite{gold_2022,rui_2020,lodahl_2023}.
-Here we access this paradigm, by confining dipolar excitons in a nanoscopic lattice where long-range tunneling, and nearest-neighbour dipolar repulsions, dress the Bose-Hubbard Hamiltonian.
-Long-range tunneling is evidenced by the spontaneous buildup of many-body sub-radiance, signalled by an algebraic slowdown of excitons radiative dissipation \cite{Henriet_2019,chang2018}.
+\textbf{Enriching condensed-matter systems with quantum optical phenomena currently drives intense research efforts \cite{douglas2015,chang2018}, particularly to introduce collective quantum correlations \cite{gold_2022,rui_2020,lodahl_2023}.
+Here we access this paradigm, by confining dipolar excitons in a nanoscopic lattice where long-range hopping, and nearest-neighbour dipolar repulsions, dress the Bose-Hubbard Hamiltonian.
+Long-range hopping is evidenced by the spontaneous buildup of many-body sub-radiance, signalled by an algebraic slowdown of excitons radiative dissipation \cite{Henriet_2019,chang2018}.
 In addition, we observe a threshold increase of temporal coherence for dipolar quantum solids only.
 It suggests that excitons condense in a single sub-radiant state for Mott-like phases.
-These combine then spatial order and extended phase coherence, in a single degree of freedom.
-Our sudy unveils that nanoscopic exciton arrays provide a unique platform to design new frontiers of strongly-correlated lattice models with long-range correlations.}}
+These combine then spatial order and collectively extended coherence, in a single degree of freedom \cite{dubin_2005}.
+Our study unveils that nanoscopic exciton arrays provide a unique platform to design new frontiers of strongly-correlated lattice models with long-range correlations.}

-\textbf{Introduction} \fd{Semiconductor excitons offer unique opportunities to explore strongly-correlated quantum matter phases \cite{Monique_Book}.
-Indeed, excitons are bound electron-hole pairs that allow manipulating the interaction between a semiconductor and the electromagnetic field, in its full complexity \cite{dubin_2005}.
-On one hand, excitons are massive boson-like quasi-particles experiencing Coulomb-mediated interactions via the longitunal part of the electromagnetic radiation \cite{Monique_Book}.
-On the other hand, excitons quantify the optical polarisation in semiconductors \cite{hopfield_1958}, and then directly couple to the transverse component of the electromagnetic field, yielding the so-called photoluminescence (PL).}
+\textbf{Introduction} Semiconductor excitons offer unique opportunities to explore strongly-correlated quantum matter phases.
+Indeed, excitons, i.e. bound electron-hole pairs, are massive boson-like quasi-particles, characterized by Coulomb-mediated inter-particle interactions \cite{Monique_Book}.
+At the same time, excitons directly couple to the transverse electromagnetic field \cite{hopfield_1958,dubin_2005}.
+Quantum optical techniques then allow one to efficiently manipulate the exciton wave-function, in the single or few-body regime \cite{lodahl_2023,Gao2012}.

-\fd{Various types of highly-controlled nanoscopic lattices have now been demonstrated to confine excitons with large permanent electric dipoles \cite{Joon2023,mak2022,xiong2023,lagoin_2022mott}.
-Thus, one emulates the Bose-Hubbard (BH) Hamiltonian, i.e. strongly-interacting bosons confined in a lattice.
-Hallmarks of this model, central to condensed-matter, have been shown in GaAs double quantum wells \cite{lagoin_2022,lagoin_2024,Lagoin_2023}.
-There, dipolar excitons are confined in gate-defined electrostatic lattices.
-Mott insulator (MI) and checkerboard (CB) solids were thus shown at unity and half lattice fillings respectively \cite{lagoin_2022,Lagoin_2023}.
-Strikingly, such exciton insulators realize arrays of optical dipoles with overlapping radiation patterns.
-Then, it is theoretically expected that collective radiance spontaneously builds up \cite{asenjo2017,Henriet_2019}, revealing the coherent interaction between the excitons wavefunction and the transverse electromagnetic field.}